-Lakshadweep Islands At Risk of Losing Land Due to Rising Levels: Study
+Lakshadweep Islands At Risk of Losing Land Due to Rising Sea Levels: Study

 The Lakshadweep Islands are known for their delicate ecosystems — the habitat, a few meters above sea level, is already under considerable threat.
 Previously, a 2018 study, published in Science Advances, forecasted that “atolls,” islands supported and surrounded by coral reef structures in Lakshadweep and Seychelles, could become uninhabitable within three decades due to rising sea levels.

 The current findings add to concerns over the future of the islands.
-Human activities such as commercial reef fishing and coral mining have interfered with natural processes like erosion that happen along the shores.
+Human activities such as commercial reef fishing and coral mining have interfered with natural processes along the shoreline, and have increased erosion.
 “In the case of Lakshadweep, erosion would hasten soon because of human-induced climate change,” said S. Abhilash from the Department of Atmospheric Science at Cochin University of Science and Technology (CUSAT) to Mongabay.

 Related on The Swaddle: